DevSecOpsSamples/ecs-ec2-cdk/README.md

-# CDK ECS EC2 Sample

-Sample project for CDK EC2 ECS with Typescript.
+# Sample project for CDK EC2 ECS with Typescript

 Table Of Contents